Sittingbourne: Sittingbourne and Kemsley Light Railway

 The preserved former paper mill railway the Sittingbourne and Kemsley Light Railway still exists today.
 In 1965 it was decided that the railway was uneconomic, so lorries were more commonly used for transporting produce.
 Consequently, by 1969 the Bowater Light Railway, much loved as it was by the firm (and with assistance of Capt Peter Manisty) was handed over to the Locomotive Club of Great Britain to be preserved and operated as the Sittingbourne and Kemsley Light Railway.

 It has since become a significant feature in the town's tourist industry, and provides the only method of transport to the annual Sittingbourne Beer Festival.
 However, it has been under threat of closure since 2008 when M-real sold the site to a property developer.

 Media

+Television

+Local television news programmes are provided by BBC South East and ITV Meridian, broadcast from the Bluebell Hill transmitting station near Chatham.

+Radio

+The local radio station for Sittingbourne is 106.9 SFM - who provide a full local radio service and have been broadcasting since Thursday 26 July 2012.